mialkin/docs/tools/prometheus.md

 Prometheus has another loop, whose clock is independent from the scraping one, that evaluates alerting rules at a regular interval, defined by `evaluation_interval` (defaults to `1m`).
 At each evaluation cycle, Prometheus runs the expression defined in each alerting rule and updates the alert state.

+[↑ Prometheus: understanding the delays on alerting](https://pracucci.com/prometheus-understanding-the-delays-on-alerting.html).

 The `scrape_timeout` setting defines time window in which Prometheus will try to get a metric.
 If it can't scrape it in this time window it will time out.

-[↑ Prometheus: understanding the delays on alerting](https://pracucci.com/prometheus-understanding-the-delays-on-alerting.html).
+`metrics_path` — metrics path for the target, by default it is `/metrics`.

+`scheme` — protocol scheme used for requests, by default it is `http`.

 Settings from above can be viewed at Prometheus's [↑ Configuration](http://localhost:9090/config) page.

+List of targets can be seen on Prometheus's [↑ Targets](http://localhost:9090/targets) page.